EngineeringDeveloper/canyoutoastExtension/README.md

 ## Goals
 - get activity data on the analysis page - Done!
 - analyse power data to can you toast standards - Done!
-- create a graph with the toastable efforts - In Progress
+- create a graph with the toastable efforts - Done!

 ## Sub Goals
 - neaten up the graph
   - make the graph sync with the other analysis graphs?
-  -
+- add some can you toast Style!
 - handling of runs?

 ## Development